Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLESecurity.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-fCallback: A user callback function that takes two arguments and returns
-a Boolean to indicate user approval for the numeric comparison
+fCallback: A user callback function that takes two arguments and returns a Boolean to indicate user approval for the numeric comparison.

-conn_id: connection ID of connecting device
+conn_id: connection ID of connecting device.

-passkey: bonding passkey to display to user to confirm connection
+passkey: bonding passkey to display to user to confirm connection.

 **Returns**
 ~~~~~~~~~~~